edgedb/rfcs/text/1009-group-by.rst

 The *behavior* of ``GROUP BY`` is to evaluate the subject expression and then, for each element of the set, evaluate each of the ``BY`` expressions (which much be singletons).
-Then a grouping key is created based on the ``USING`` clause, and the objects are aggregated into groups with matching grouping keys.
+Then a grouping key is created based on the ``GROUPINGS`` clause, and the objects are aggregated into groups with matching grouping keys.

 The output is reflected in an ad-hoc free object of the following form::